CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Clean-Eval

 \subsection{Filter}

-However, these candidate sets might need to be further examined to ensure their quality.
-As shown in Figure \ref{fig:2c}, we use a detector to judge whether the content in the candidate set is semantically similar to the original content to reduce the set of candidate sets further and select the candidate according to the BlEURT score as the final result.\footnote{This detector is optional.
-Removing the detector saves computational and token costs, but can potentially degrade the quality of the selected candidates. }
+However, these candidate sets might need further examination to ensure their quality.
+As shown in Figure \ref{fig:2c}, we use a semantic detector to judge whether the content in the candidate set is semantically similar to the original content to narrow the set of candidate sets further and select the candidate according to the BLEURT score as the final result.\footnote{This detector is optional.
+Removing the detector saves computational and token costs, but can potentially degrade the quality of the selected candidates.} In Appendix \ref{bs}, the BLEURT scores of each instance on various benchmarks are presented, with scores typically ranging from 0.4 to 0.9.
+Our analysis indicates that the lowest BLEURT score is an effective indicator for restoring the true capabilities of LLMs.

 With these essential steps, we have achieved greater efficiency in harnessing existing datasets, mitigated data contamination concerns, and furnished high-calibrated new data suitable for evaluating model performance.
-This strategy optimizes resource allocation and lays a robust foundation for the model's ongoing advancement.